Trump takes coronavirus test, extends travel ban to Britain, Ireland

 The pandemic has forced public schools, sports events and cultural and entertainment venues to close across the United States.

-On Friday, American shoppers picked grocery store shelves clean of products ranging from disinfectants to rice, causing retailers to race to restock their stores.
+American shoppers picked grocery store shelves clean of products ranging from disinfectants and toilet paper to rice and milk, causing retailers to race to restock their stores.
 In response to the run on certain items, major retailers have imposed some purchase limits.
+On Saturday morning, about 500 people were lined up for two blocks outside a Costco in Garden Grove, California, waiting for the store to open.

-Coronavirus took its biggest toll yet on this year’s U.S. presidential election when Louisiana announced on Friday it had postponed its Democratic and Republican presidential primaries.
+Long lines of shoppers were reported outside food stores in other parts of the United States.

 Early on Saturday, the U.S. House of Representatives overwhelmingly passed a coronavirus aid package that would provide free testing and paid sick leave, in a bid to limit the economic damage from the outbreak.